 Large Pyogenic Granulomas

 If you have a bigger growth, your doctor will most likely scrape it off and lightly cauterize or burn it.
-Cauterizing helps stop bleeding and can reduce the risk of having it grow back.
+Cauterizing helps stop bleeding and can reduce the risk of it growing back.

-The most effective way to remove pyogenic granulomas involves surgically removing the entire growth and using stitches to close the wound.
-(AOCD) This is a more invasive procedure than scraping one off.
+According to the AOCD, the most effective way to remove pyogenic granulomas involves surgically removing the entire growth and using stitches to close the wound.
+This is a more invasive procedure than scraping one off.

 Alternatively, your doctor might apply a chemical, such as silver nitrate, to the pyogenic granuloma to help with the bleeding.